 If it does not already exist, fork the project (if its license permits forking).
-Add a note, perhaps in a README, indicating how to obtain the corresponding upstream version; that will enable others to see exactly what edits you have made.
+Add a note, perhaps in a README, indicating how to obtain the corresponding upstream version (such as a git commit id); that will enable others to see exactly what edits you have made.

-Adjust the library's build process, such as a Maven or Ant buildfile.
+Adjust the library's build process, such as an Ant, Gradle, or Maven buildfile.

-- (a) Every time the build system runs the compiler, it should: - passes the -AuseDefaultsForUncheckedCode=source, bytecode command-line option and - runs every pluggable type-checker for which any annotations exist, using -processor TypeSystem1, TypeSystem2, TypeSystem3 - (b) When the build system creates a .jar file, the resulting .jar file includes the contents of checker-framework/checker/dist/checker-qual.jar.
+- (a) Every time the build system runs the compiler, it should: - pass the -AuseDefaultsForUncheckedCode=source, bytecode command-line option and - run every pluggable type-checker for which any annotations exist, using -processor TypeSystem1, TypeSystem2, TypeSystem3 - (b) When the build system creates a .jar file, the resulting .jar file includes the contents of checker-framework/checker/dist/checker-qual.jar.